mikeyin97/online_marketplace/README.md

     - **400**: Missing parameters, ID not found, ID not valid, insuccifient inventory

 #### POST /api/decrementItemByTitleAndPrice
 - **Description**: Find an item by passed title & price then decrement its inventory by a passed value. **NOTE**: You cannot decrement into negative numbers.
 If you want to decrement more than the inventory has, an error will occur, and the item will not be decremented.
+- **Authentication**: Optional
 - **Body**:
     - **title**: Title of the product *(required)*
     - **price**: Price of the product *(required)*